 Each study abroad student will receive a transcript from their program 6-8 weeks after the program concludes.
-Most programs will send one copy of the transcript to the student and one copy directly to the Office of Off Campus Studies.
+Most programs will send one copy of the transcript to the student and one copy directly to the Center for Global Education.
 You are welcome to contact our office to see if your transcript has been received, but please remember to allow 6-8 weeks for processing by your program.
 Transcripts are sometimes held if you have any outstanding bills.
 Please make sure to pay all bills, and sign any necessary “transcript release” forms from your program before you return to the US.
 Also, check to make sure you have completed and submitted all academic assignments prior to your departure.
 This will expedite the processing of your transcript.

 Return Flight Arrangements

 In the vast majority of cases students will have purchased a round trip ticket for their study abroad semester.
 Whether you have a round trip ticket, or you need to purchase a ticket to return home, the best advice is to plan ahead.
 Many tickets have restrictions on the days you can travel, on whether you can change your return date, or on where you can depart from.
 It is important that you know everything you can about your plane ticket in advance, so if you need to make changes, you are able to do so.
 If you have a round trip ticket, contact the airline two months ahead of your departure, to make sure that have your reservation, and that you know exactly when and from where the flight departs.
 If you need to purchase a return ticket, do this as soon as you can once you have reached your host country.
 Flights fill up very quickly, and if you wait to make your reservation, you may get stuck with a date that does not suit your plans.